ufal/npfl122/exam/questions.md

   its derivative) of the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm.
 Make sure to distinguish the target networks from the ones being trained.
 [10]

+#### Questions@:, Lecture 9 Questions
+- Define a one-step TD error and express the $n$-step return as a sum of them.
+[5]

+- Define a one-step TD error and express the $n$-step return with off-policy correction as a sum of them.
+[5]

+- Define the $\lambda$-return.
+[5]

+- Define the $n$-step truncated $\lambda$-return.
+[5]

+- Define a one-step TD error and express the $n$-step truncated $\lambda$-return as a sum of them.
+[5]

+- Define a one-step TD and express the $n$-step truncated $\lambda$-return with off-policy correction as a sum of them.
+[5]

+- Define the V-trace estimate and write down the policy to whose value function the V-trace estimate converges to.
+[10]

+- Explain why the fixed point of the V-trace operator does not depend on the truncation of all but the last importance sampling ratios.
+[10]

+- Write down the critic loss (or its derivative) and the actor policy loss (or its derivative) of the IMPALA algorithm.
+[10]

+- Sketch the population based training used in the IMPALA algorithm.
+[10]

+- In PopArt normalization, the value function is computed based on a normalized value predictor $n$ as $\sigma n + \mu$.
+Describe how to maintain $\sigma$ and
+  $\mu$, how to compute normalized advantage based on return $G$, and how is the normalized value predictor modified when the estimates of $\sigma$ and $\mu$ change.
+[10]

+- Define the transformed Bellman operator.
+[5]

+- Define the transformed Bellman operator.
+Then, assuming $h$ is strictly monotonically increasing function and considering a deterministic Markov decision process, show to what does a transformed Bellman operator
+  $\mathcal{T}_h$ converge and prove it.
+[10]

+- Write down the return transformation used for Atari environments (for example by R2D2).
+[5]

+- Describe the replay buffer elements in R2D2.
+What is the difference between the zero-state and stored-state strategies, and how is burn-in used?
+[5]

+- Write down the Retrace operator and describe the three possibilities of setting the traces $c_t$: importance sampling, Tree-backup($\lambda$) and Retrace($\lambda$).
+[10]